Bunting in Rosemount, County Westmeath

 Practical Information

-Facilities – Public parking is available near the village centre and at the estate’s visitor area.
-Restrooms are located at the community centre and the estate’s reception building.
+Facilities – Public parking is available near the village centre and at the estate’s designated visitor area.
+Toilets can be found at the community centre and the estate’s reception building.
+There are no on-site cafés, so visitors are advised to bring refreshments or plan a stop in Moate or Athlone.

-Best times to visit – Late spring to early autumn offers the clearest views from Knockastia and the most active research demonstrations at the estate.
+Best times to visit – Late spring through early autumn offers the clearest visibility from Knockastia and coincides with the station’s most active research demonstrations and fieldwork.
+The annual harvest fair usually takes place in early autumn, making it a straightforward way to experience local community spirit and sample regional produce.